Oxo Tower PopArc Architectural Wall Model

 Read the full Oxo Tower architecture guide

-Architecture as graphic composition
+Architecture as wall-mounted relief

 The Oxo Tower’s design is inherently legible.
 Its strong vertical emphasis, simplified geometry, and iconic “OXO” window arrangement give the building a clarity that lends itself naturally to graphic interpretation.